VelvetOrg/3D-Game-Engine/README.md

 # 3D-Game
 > This is a C++ based 3D game.
-Currently the idea and gamplay of this project is yet to be decided, but some basic features have already been implemented including:
+Currently the idea and gamplay of this project is yet to be decided, but some features have already been implemented including:

 1. Input management - Mouse and keyboard including modifiers and all key states
 2. Sound management - 3D and 2D audio.
 Including audio listeners, SFX and music